No matter where you live in California, there is a risk of considerable damage due to an earthquake.

 In addition, local municipalities have their own services to warn residents of a quake.
 For example, San Diego County uses the SD Emergency app and Alert San Diego phone system to warn residents of disasters.

-The best thing you can do is to prepare for an earthquake ahead of time.
+The best thing you can do when an earthquake hits is to be prepared ahead of time.
+With these four steps:

 - Secure Your Space